Auto-Vocabulary Semantic Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation is a computer vision task that involves grouping pixels into coherent regions based on their semantic categories.
-While notable advancements have been made, existing semantic segmentation models primarily rely on labeled datasets with predefined categories, limiting their ability to handle unknown classes.
-In contrast, humans possess an open-vocabulary understanding of scenes, recognizing thousands of distinct categories.
-Recent studies have focused on the development of segmentation models to meet similar capabilities~\cite{weak-sup1, self-sup1}, with models that leverage Vision-Language Models (VLMs) as an emerging category~\cite{lseg, openseg, maskclip, ovseg, catseg, fcclip, opsnet,san, simseg}.
-Such VLMs learn rich multi-modal features from billions of image-text pairs.
+While humans possess an open-ended understanding of scenes, recognizing thousands of distinct categories, semantic segmentation methods~\cite{minaee2021image} typically rely on a fixed vocabulary of predefined semantic categories.
+They require large human-annotated datasets and have limited capabilities for handling a broad range of classes or unknown objects.
+Recent studies have focused on addressing these limitations~\cite{weak-sup1, self-sup1} with models that leverage Vision-Language Models (VLMs) as an emerging category~\cite{lseg, openseg, maskclip, ovseg, catseg, fcclip, opsnet,san, simseg}.
+Such VLMs learn rich multi-modal features from large numbers of image-text pairs.